Tim McCallum

 Website: www.timmccallum.com.au

-After twenty-five years of diverse performance experience, Timothy McCallum is one of Australia’s most exciting and loved local performers and is fast becoming an international phenomenon.
+After 30 years of diverse performance experience, Timothy McCallum is one of Australia's most exciting and loved local performers and is fast becoming an international phenomenon.
+But it almost wasn't to be.

 Tim adds "I went from being an enthusiastic 18-year-old knowing where I wanted to go to being in hospital lying on my back wondering where I was going to go, The interesting thing was emotionally the dream came back quicker than the voice did; it took two years to get my voice to a point where I was singing just as well as I was before my accident".